juxor/afaq/markdown/secG3.md

-For Tucker _"as long as freedom of speech and of the press is not struck down, there should be no resort to physical force in the struggle against oppression."_ [quoted by Morgan Edwards, _"Neither Bombs Nor Ballots: Liberty & the Strategy of Anarchism"_, pp. 65-91, **Benjamin R. Tucker and the Champions of Liberty**, Coughlin, Hamilton and Sullivan (eds.), p.
+For Tucker _"as long as freedom of speech and of the press is not struck down, there should be no resort to physical force in the struggle against oppression."_ [quoted by Morgan Edwards, _"Neither Bombs Nor Ballots: Liberty &amp; the Strategy of Anarchism"_, pp. 65-91, **Benjamin R. Tucker and the Champions of Liberty**, Coughlin, Hamilton and Sullivan (eds.), p.
 67] Nor should we forget that Spooner's rhetoric could be as blood-thirsty as Johann Most's at times and that American individualist anarchist Dyer Lum was an advocate of insurrection.

-As far as class analysis does, which _"divided society into economic classes that were at war with each other"_, it can be seen that the "left" anarchists were simply acknowledging the reality of the situation -- as did, it must be stressed, the individualist anarchists.
+As far as class analysis goes, which allegedly _"divided society into economic classes that were at war with each other"_, it can be seen that the "left" anarchists were simply acknowledging the reality of the situation -- as did, it must be stressed, the individualist anarchists.
 As we noted in [section G.1](secG1.html), the individualist anarchists were well aware that there was a class war going on, one in which the capitalist class used the state to ensure its position (the individualist anarchist _"knows very well that the